How to find a self build plot: 17 Creative ways

 It’s useful to break the process into two steps.
 A research phrase, where you find plots and a sorting process, which will narrow down what you’ve uncovered.

 In your research phrase, sort into three piles.

-Plots with planning but work hasn’t started
+Self build plots with planning but work hasn’t started

 The closer the planning permission expiration is, the better your chance of agreeing on an option.
-Of course, someone might have got planning, then had a change in their situation, and so wants to sell.
+Of course, someone might have got planning, then had a change in their situation, and so wants to sel.

 If you find a plot with a property design that you like but the planning permission has elapsed, it still could be a fantastic opportunity for you.
 Unless there’s been a major change in the local planning policy, it’s highly likely you can apply and be granted planning.

 Don’t be scared away from plots with planning refusals.
 Why?
-Read the refusal letter!
+Read the planning refusal letter!
 This will outline why they weren’t granted permission.

 This can sometimes it’s as simple as the new dwelling doesn’t fit in with the local surroundings.
 Could you and your architect design a more appropriate house?

-If you know of any builders or people in the building trade, let them know you’re looking for a plot.
+If you know of any builders or people in the building trade, let them know you’re looking for a self build plot.
 Be clear on what you’re looking for, your budget and that your willing to pay a small finder’s fee.

 #4 Estate agents

-Advising you to ask your local estate agent about his land opportunities, might make you confused.
+Advising you to ask your local agent about his land opportunities, might make you confused.
 But wait, there’s method in our madness.

-Estate agents don’t typically sell land but they do sell properties with a large garden.
+Agents don’t typically sell land but they do sell properties with a large garden.
 These could be easily subdivided and the original house sold, leaving you with the perfect plot.